 The XPS 13 received a significant upgrade to its design in the last iteration, gaining a taller 16:10 display that stretched the laptop vertically and gave it an even better-proportioned look.
-It’s an attractive laptop that sports its trademark tiny bezels — even smaller this time around — and diminutive chassis built around a 13.3-inch display.
+It’s an attractive laptop that sports its trademark tiny bezels — even smaller this time around — and diminutive chassis built around a 13.4-inch panel.
 The Surface Laptop 3 is similar to its predecessor, being the same size — with the same larger bezels surrounding the 13.5-inch 3:2 display — but with some minor aesthetic changes.

 For example, the red color from the previous model is no longer available and there are four color options including black, gold, silver, and blue.
 The black and gold models skip the Alcantara fabric that was the laptop’s trademark and instead have aluminum keyboard decks.

-You won’t find fault with either of these laptops build quality.
-The XPS 13 has the same metal and carbon or glass fiber materials (carbon fiber on the black keyboard deck, glass fiber on the white), while the Surface Laptop 3 is all-aluminum except for the models with Alcantara fabric.
+You won’t find fault with either of these laptops’ build quality.
+The XPS 13 has the same metal and carbon or glass fiber materials (carbon fiber on the black keyboard deck, glass fiber on the white), while the Surface Laptop 3 is all aluminum except for the models with Alcantara fabric.
 Microsoft has answered one complaint from the previous versions, specifically that the laptop was impossible to repair or upgrade.
 Now, service centers (not users) can remove the keyboard tray and access the components inside, including the solid-state drive (SSD).
 The XPS 13 is similarly expandable and more accessible to users.

-The XPS 13 has the same snappy keyboard that’s was in its most recent versions, and its excellent with sufficient travel and a precise mechanism.
+The XPS 13 has the same snappy keyboard that was in its most recent versions, including sufficient travel and a precise mechanism.
 The Surface Laptop 3’s keyboard was updated from the previous models, now with 13mm of travel, 19mm of pitch between keys, and sculpted keycaps.

-Both laptops offer excellent displays.
-The XPS 13 offers more choice, including touch and non-touch Full HD (1,920 x 1,080) resolution displays with good contrast and colors, and a superior 4K (3,840 x 2,160) touch display with excellent colors and contrast.
-The Surface Laptop 3 benefits from a larger 13.5-inch display in the productivity-friendly 3:2 aspect ration, and has a high resolution of 2,256 x 1,504.
-Past Surface displays have also had excellent contrast but average color support, and we expect the same this time around.
+Both laptops also offer excellent displays.
+The XPS 13 offers more choice, including touch and non-touch 16:10 Full HD+ (1920 x 1200) resolution displays which our reviews have found offer excellent color accuracy, and a superior 16:10 UHD+ (3840 x 2400) touch display.
+The Surface Laptop 3 benefits from a slightly larger 13.5-inch display in the productivity-friendly 3:2 aspect ratio, and has a high resolution of 2256 x 1504.

-The Surface Laptop 3, on the other hand, uses Intel’s new Ice Lake 10nm processors.
-These CPUs focus on providing increased IPC (instructions per core) via some new instructions that leverage parallel operations to run legacy programs faster.
-In addition, Ice Lake uses Intel’s new Iris Plus integrated graphics — bringing Nvidia MX150-level graphical performance.
+The Surface Laptop 3, on the other hand, uses Intel’s 10th-gen Ice Lake 10nm processors.
+These CPUs focused on providing increased IPC (instructions per core) via some new instructions that leverage parallel operations to run legacy programs faster.
+Ice Lake also uses Intel’s Iris Plus integrated graphics — around Nvidia MX150-level graphical performance.
 They’re good, but they can’t really compare to the improvements that Intel has made for the 11th generation of laptop chips.

-In terms of size and weight, the XPS 13 comes in at 0.46 inches thick and 2.7 pounds compared to the 13-inch Surface Laptop 3 at 0.57 inches and 2.84 pounds.
-That means the XPS 13 is smaller and lighter, but the Surface Laptop 3 is easy enough to carry around.
+In terms of size and weight, the XPS 13 comes in at 0.58 inches thick and 2.64 pounds compared to the 13-inch Surface Laptop 3 at 0.57 inches and 2.84 pounds.
+That means the XPS 13 is lighter and roughly the same thickness, but the Surface Laptop 3 is, in practice, a bit easy enough to carry around.